tangruize/SandTable/doc/Install-OpenBSD.md

 ## Configure Shared Directories

-Install SSH and configure SSH root login (inside sandtable-lxc: in this tutorial use `lxc shell sandtable-lxc` to run as root):
+Install SSH and configure SSH root login (inside sandtable-lxc, in this tutorial use `lxc shell sandtable-lxc` to run as root):

 ```sh
 sudo apt-get update